MicrosoftDocs/windows-powershell-docs/docset/windows/hostcomputeservice/get-computeprocess.md

 ### -Type
 Specifies the type of compute systems that this cmdlet gets.
-The acceptable values for this parameter are: Virtual Machine and Container.
+The acceptable values for this parameter are: VirtualMachine and Container.

 ```yaml
 Type: ComputeProcessType[]